araobp/unity-sabae/README.md

 ## Goal of this project

-- Run HTML5/WebGL-based digital twin of Sabae（鯖江）city on Chrome browser.
+- Integration with [SkyWay](https://webrtc.ecl.ntt.com/en/) that is a WebRTC platform service by NTT Communications.
-- Or stream 3D digital twin of the city to my smartphone via RTP media with help from WebRTC.
+- Screen-share or stream 3D digital twin of the city to PCs/smartphones via RTP media with help from WebRTC.
 - Virtual tour in the city of 鯖江.
 - Smart city simulation: surveillance cameras, traffic signals, bus driving, platform door operation in the station etc.
 - Remote tourist information services.
-- Integration with [SkyWay](https://webrtc.ecl.ntt.com/en/) that is a WebRTC platform service by NTT Communications.

 ```
-WebGL build (run it on a local PC)

-  [3D digital twin of Sabae city on Unity] ---- download HTML5/WebGL ---> [Chrome/Edge browser on PC]

-WebGL build with WebRTC's getDisplayMedia() (screen sharing)
+With WebRTC's getDisplayMedia() (screen sharing)

                      Zoom, Teams, Skype or any other services supporting screen sharing
                        +------------------ [Signalling server] ---------------+
                        |                                                      |
-  [3D digital twin of Sabae city on a browser] ---- RTP media ---> [Chrome/Safari browser on PC/smartphone]
+  [3D digital twin of Sabae city on a PC] ---- RTP media ---> [Chrome/Safari browser on PC/smartphone]

 Render Streaming (cloud gaming)